Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/install-ai-unlimited/prod-azure-portal-deploy-manager.md

 sidebar_position: 1
 ---

-# Deploy the template from the portal
+# Deploy the template from the Azure portal

 The Azure Resource Manager (ARM) template deploys a single instance with the AI Unlimited manager running in a container controlled by systemd.